Intertwined order of generalized global symmetries: Bulk phase transitions

 \subsection{Decoupled transitions at \texorpdfstring{$\Theta=0$}{theta=0}}

-Now that we have established the physics of the gapped phases of our lattice model, Eq.~\eqref{eq:lattice-model}, as a result of explointing the duality transformations introduced in Section~\ref{sec:precise-duality}, we turn to the phase transitions of our model.
+Now that we have established the physics of the gapped phases of the lattice model, Eq.~\eqref{eq:lattice-model}, as a result of exploiting the duality transformations introduced in Section~\ref{sec:precise-duality}, we turn to the phase transitions of this model.
 In this section, we discuss how duality also allows us to relate the different phase transitions in the phase diagram.
 First, we review the transitions at $\Theta=0$, where the $\mathbb{Z}_N$ spin model and $\mathbb{Z}_N$ gauge theory are decoupled, and then generalize to other kinds of transitions.
 The transition for the $\mathbb{Z}_N$ spin model in Euclidean spacetime can be described using a field theory with action,